 The Foundation operates from several offices, as shown in Table 2.1.
 They are in leased or serviced premises or in shared premises provided by partner organisations.
 These offices are considered to be under the Foundation's operational control, and as such have been included in the GHG inventory calculation.
+In May 2024, the Montreal office moved locations.

-In 2023 the Foundation had 53 employees who worked completely remotely and were not assigned to a specific office.
+In 2024 the Foundation had 43 employees who worked completely remotely and were not assigned to a specific office.
 These employees are considered to be under the Foundation's operational control and are therefore included within the scope of the GHG inventory.